 Well, the reason is so simple you don’t even have to ask an expert.
 Novelty gets people going and the act of eating out has, in theory, become so routine that consumers want a different experience (in theory).
 These days, the more you stand out with your gimmick, the more customers you get.

-And for some, the gimmick is no longer just the kind of food or cuisine you’re serving.
+And for some, gimmicks are no longer just the kind of food or cuisine you’re serving.
 We’re still getting a kick out of food trends and fusion cuisines, but clearly that isn’t enough.

-While you shouldn’t really be a killjoy—you go and do whatever makes you happy, so long as you’re not hurting anyone—maybe it’s also best to stop and wonder, what is this gimmick hiding?
+While you shouldn’t really be a killjoy—you go and do whatever makes you happy, so long as you’re not hurting anyone—maybe it’s also best to stop and wonder, what are these gimmicks hiding?
 Is this restaurant carrying me high into the sky to mask the fact that their food isn’t really all that?
 Am I eating at a pretty 1950s-themed restaurant in Makati so I could take a photo of myself eating at a pretty 1950s-themed restaurant?

 What are they really selling here—food or experience?